Sporting Life (1918 film): Plot

-As described in a film magazine, Lord Woodstock (Graves) is in financial difficulties and is counting on a fight and a race to reestablish his fortune.
-He has plighted his troth to Norah (Binney), daughter of his trainer Miles Cavanagh (Eldridge).
-His sister Kitty (Binney) is in love with Joe Lee (Richmond), a Gypsy.
-Malet de Carteret (Craig) and his wife Olive (Kershaw) are anxious to ruin Woodstock for their own gain.
+As described in a film magazine, Lord Woodstock is in financial difficulties and is counting on a fight and a race to reestablish his fortune.
+He has plighted his troth to Norah, daughter of his trainer Miles Cavanagh.
+His sister Kitty is in love with Joe Lee, a Gypsy.
+Malet de Carteret and his wife Olive are anxious to ruin Woodstock for their own gain.
 Olive attempts to fascinate Joe so that he will throw the fight as, under the rules of the Club, unless Woodstock can pay his debts after the fight he cannot race.
 Unable to arrange it any other way, Olive has Joe poisoned.
 Woodstock then goes into the ring himself and wins the fight.
 His horse Lady Love has been stolen, but Norah cleverly finds her and gets the horse to the track on time.
 Then Woodstock is seized, bound, and held on a ferry boat.
 In case of his death, the horse cannot run, and De Carteret claims that Woodstock is dead.
 Joe learns of the treachery of the de Carterets and risks his life to save Woodstock.
 Kitty, who had suffered under the hands of Olive, recovers sufficiently to see the race being won.
 When the police are taking Joe away because his attack against Olive that was necessary to free Kitty, she is told that the charge will never be pressed.
 In a charming fadeout two sisters become brides of Woodstock and Joe for a happy ending.